Impilo Phambili Public Health Internship Program (South Africa)

 Domestic violence and the law, Queens District Attorney Office

 In the Domestic Violence Bureau at the Queens District Attorney’s Office in New York, I was able to work alongside an Assistant District Attorney and learned the ins and outs of the courthouse.
-The position came with a steep learning curve as I was taught how to initiate first contact with victims, meet with the police officers who responded to the scene, and later interview the victims themselves.
-After completing the file and discussing the case with my supervisor, I was then able to stand in the well of the courtroom and watch the outcome of the case unfold.
-We also worked closely with the non-profit Safe Horizons to ensure that the victims were able to obtain counseling and services outside of the legal assistance that we provided.
+I learned how to initiate first contact with victims, meet with the police officers who responded to the scene, and later interview the victims themselves.
+I was also able to stand in the well of the courtroom and watch the outcome of the case unfold.
+The DA office also works closely with the non-profit Safe Horizons to ensure that the victims were able to obtain counseling and services outside of the legal assistance that we provided.
 Many victims I worked with had extremely inspiring stories that have shaped how I see and interact with the world.
-They came from a diverse range of backgrounds and spoke a variety of languages.
-Having the opportunity to follow these cases through the course of these victim’s lives allowed me the experience of seeing the vast number of ways that a single law can be applied.
-The Domestic Violence Bureau in Queens continues to prosecute a defendant even if the victim decides that he or she would like to drop the charges; while this led to very difficult conversations, it also led to a much deeper understanding of the law.
-The Bureau has tailored parts of the legal process to reflect this mission, and the work done in this office is not only retroactive, but preventative as well.
-Their influence stretches back to before they even see the file, as they have instructed the responding police officers to record certain signs on the scene that may be forgotten with time but may be detrimental later in the case.
 Being able to see the legal process through this lens and how it is possible to work through division barriers has led me to see the law in a multidimensional sense, and to understand that it is so much more than what happens in the courtroom.

 Samantha Schneider, MCAS '18